Naereen/slides/2018_10__Looking_for_and_organizing_your_bibliographic_references__GouTP_at_CentraleSupelec/README.md

 - and who uses what in real time

 ## :tipping_hand_woman: Advice
-- If you need to use the USRP, *discuss with Rémi and Lilian before*
+- If you need to use the USRP, *discuss with Nabil and Lilian before*

 ---